National Institute of Technology, Tiruchirappalli: Clubs and Societies

-The hobby groups include RMI, Vox Lumos, Cinema Paradiso and PSI.
+The hobby groups include RMI, PSI, Nakshatra and The Third Dimension.
 The RMI (Robotics and Machines Intelligence) is the on-campus robotics group, primarily involved in the development of robotics enthusiasm amongst the students.
 The group is responsible for holding workshops and organizing competition events in electronics.
+PSI Racing is the official Motorsport Club of NIT-T. They work hands-on to build an All-Terrain Vehicle (ATV) from scratch to compete in BAJA, an Intercollegiate design competition organized by the Society of Automotive Engineers INDIA (SAEINDIA).

+Finance Clubs like ProffNITT, Sigma and the NITT Chapter of IFSA is also active on campus.
+The college also has 180DC NITT- The NIT Trichy branch of the world's largest student-based consultancy firm.

-The fine arts groups include the Dance Troupe (dance club), Music Troupe (music club), Thespians' Society (drama club) and Visual Arts Club.
+The fine arts groups include the Dance Troupe (dance club), Music Troupe (music club), Thespians' Society (drama club), Pixelbug (Photography Club), and Visual Arts Club.
 These groups have won various awards in several events conducted in different colleges held around the country.

+Balls by Picasso is the Official English Literary and Debating Society of NIT Trichy.
+The members of the club participate and win a variety of events like quizzes, word games, puzzles, JAM and other speaking events around the country in cultural, technical and quizzing festivals.
+Athenaeum is the Political Science and MUN club of NIT Trichy.
+It conducts and participates in South Indian MUN circuits on behalf of the National Institute of Technology, Tiruchirappalli, along with writing op-ed pieces about national and international politics.

 There are several Language Clubs which cater to the needs of native speakers.
 Aayaam (The Hindi Club of NIT Trichy) conducts many Literary events in all major college fests, the flagship event "Umang" conducted every year for the celebration of "Hindi Divas", It also organizes "Dandiya Night" during Navratri and publishes a yearly magazine called "Pratibimb", It also organizes Hindi learning classes for non-Hindi speakers who show a keen interest in learning the language.
 Tamil Mandram (Tamil language promoting club) plays a very important role in promoting Tamil amongst the students by organizing various programs, Tamil events in cultural festivals and also book fairs where classics are available at subsidized prices.